pkgcloud/pkgcloud/docs/providers/rackspace/loadbalancer.md

 * CONNECT
 * HTTP/HTTPS

-Use the `'CONNECT'` monitor as a basic ping probe to make sure your box is present.
-Use the `'HTTP'` or `'HTTPS'` monitors to make an HTTP call to validate a more complex health check.
+Use the `CONNECT` monitor as a basic ping probe to make sure your box is present.
+Use the `HTTP` or `HTTPS` monitors to make an HTTP call to validate a more complex health check.

 ##### Connect Details
 ```Javascript